strafplanet/beepy-battery/README.md

 RAWARRAY: Multiple raw values read from sys to average over

 ---
 [^1]: Why don't I use proper voltage measurements like 3.7V?
 Because it makes no sense.
 We're trusting the charging controller and the battery to cut off charging at the top most level.
-This is something we have no influence over.
+This is something we have no influence on.
-We can measure the raw value at which the battery (or the charging controller?) cuts off the battery and while we have _some_ influence on this because we can issue a shutdown command, this does not fully turn off the system.
+We can measure the raw value at which the battery (or the charging controller?) cuts off the battery and while we have _some_ influence on this because we can issue a shutdown command before, this does not fully turn off the system.
+Even if the Pi is halted, it may sip on the battery until physically turned off by the switch.
 Calculating a voltage from the masurement is not reliable and does not give additional information the user can act on.
 The user needs a percentage of charge left or better the time that is left with the charge the system has left.
 Of course this script is cheating, too, but cutting off at a specific point before the discharge voltage falls steeply and considering the discharge voltage nearly linear until then seems to be accurate enough for now.